jrmi/ricochet.js/Readme.md

 ### Test it with curl

-To test the script, the ricochet-js server should be running.
+To test the script, the ricochet.js server should be running.
 You can use `curl`:

 ```sh
 curl -X POST -H "Content-Type: application/json